cwqt/site/posts/2022-01-03-committing-to-nvim.md

-i highly doubt this is the end of the tweaking, but it's a good enough start to keep me on a similar level of productivity as in vscode. as far as how it's going now? quite nice, I'm enjoying learning the movements and feeling myself getting faster, though I still need to learn some of the workflows for git related stuff, merge issues etc. but will get onto that when I'm back to work
+i highly doubt this is the end of the tweaking, but it's a good enough start to keep me on a similar level of productivity as in vscode. as far as how it's going now? quite nice, I'm enjoying learning the motions and feeling myself getting faster, though it does feel somewhat cerebral at times with remembering things - i still need to learn some of the workflows for git related stuff, merge issues etc. but will get onto that when I'm back to work

 # some annoying things i had to figure out